-c 113)) Tell Sts to go to Grammar Bank 1B on p.133.
+c (113)) Tell Sts to go to Grammar Bank 1B on page 133.
 Focus on the example sentences and play the audio for Sts to listen to the sentence rhythm.
-You could also get Sts to repeat the sentences to practise getting the rhythm right.
+You could also get Sts to repeat the sentences to practice getting the rhythm right.
 Then go through the rules with the class.

-auxiliary verbs
+Additional grammar notes auxiliary verbs

 • Auxiliary verbs (are, is, do, did, will, etc.) and modal verbs (can, must, etc.) have a variety of uses in English and a good command of these will help Sts become more proficient speakers.
-Sts will be familiar with the basic uses, i.e. in question formation and short answers.
+Sts will be familiar with the basic uses, e.g., in question formation and short answers.